-If you are not the kind of person to put cranberry sauce on their entire plate of Thanksgiving dinner or if you don’t like that sweet-savoury thing (whaat?!)
-You could leave out either the glaze or the dried cranberries.
-But the loaf is soo much prettier with both 😀
+If you're not the kind of person to put cranberry sauce on their entire plate of Thanksgiving dinner or if you don't like that sweet-savoury thing, leave out the dried cranberries (for best appearance), or the glaze and dried cranberries.

 - 3 cloves garlic, minced

 - 1 ½ cups mushrooms, thinly sliced

 - 1 tsp (5 ml) salt, to taste